Broken Grey Wires: Who Wants Flowers When They Are Dead? at the Williamson Art Gallery

 Photo: Maja Lorkowska-Callaghan

 Gallery 2 is where you’ll find embroidered textiles filled with rage from Dolly Sen, Ana Mendieta’s videos of her iconic Silueta works where she marks out the female silhouette in different ways in the landscape, and Sophie New’s works which recall her experiences of giving birth during the pandemic.
-Don’t miss Mercedes Lucy’s beautiful Blue Bird Bath and Harri Harrison’s cyanotypes that are as moving as they are beautiful.
+Don’t miss Mercedes Lucy’s delicate Blue Bird Bath and Harri Harrison’s cyanotypes that are as moving as they are beautiful.
 Who Wants Flowers When They Are Dead? is a show that dives into the artists’ vulnerability but also asks for the same from the viewer.
 Go and visit it with an open heart.

 Where to go near Broken Grey Wires: Who Wants Flowers When They Are Dead? at the Williamson Art Gallery